1960, Ruby Plains Station, WA

 Jump to feature gallery.

-Patsy is an emerging contemporary artist.
-Patsy was born at Ruby Plains Station in WA and grew up in Balgo Hills Mission.
-Patsy still lives with her extended family in Balgo.
+Patsy is wildly contemporary artist, redefining what Aboriginal art is and can be.
+Patsy was born at Ruby Plains Station in Western Australia and grew up in Balgo Hills Mission.
+Patsy lives between Balgo and Halls Creek with her children and extended family.

-Patsy is widely acknowledged as the most talented interpreter in the region.
-Her visual arts interests has extended into other areas.
-She was the coordinator for Balgo, Remote Indigenous Broadcasting Services (RIBS), previously (BRACS), board member of the Indigenous Community Television (ICTV) and the former Secretary of the Kapululangu Aboriginal Women’s Association (Balgo).
+Patsy is a talented interpreter in the region, she combines these skills and her visual arts interests to extend into other areas.
+She was the Balgo coordinator for the Remote Indigenous Broadcasting Services (RIBS formerly BRACS), board member of the Indigenous Community Television (ICTV) and the former Secretary of the Kapululangu Aboriginal Women’s Association (Balgo).
 She is the foundation member for the Indigenous Remote Communications Association and is an energetic activist for her people.
-Patsy currently serves on the board of Warlayirti Artists.
+In 2019 Patsy was a Director of the Warlayirti Artists Aboriginal Corporation.

 See works for sale by this artist in our shop